Transportation, Housing and Urban Development, and Related Agencies Appropriations Act, 2015

 The bill was introduced and passed in the United States House of Representatives during the 113th United States Congress.
-It was the fourth fiscal year 2015 appropriations bill to pass.
+It is the fourth fiscal year 2015 appropriations bill to pass.

 Background

 An appropriations bill is a bill that gives money to federal government departments, agencies, and programs.
 The money provides funding for operations, personnel, equipment, and activities.
 Regular appropriations bills are passed annually, with the funding they provide covering one fiscal year.
 The fiscal year is the accounting period of the federal government, which runs from October 1 to September 30 of the following year.
 The Transportation, Housing and Urban Development, and Related Agencies Appropriations Act, 2015, is an example of a regular appropriations bill.

 Appropriations bills are one part of a larger United States budget and spending process.
 They are preceded in that process by the president's budget proposal, congressional budget resolutions, and the 302(b) allocation.
 The U.S. Constitution (Article I, section 9, clause 7) states that "No money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law...".
 This is what gives Congress the power to make these appropriations.
 The President, however, still has the power to veto appropriations bills.

 The Transportation, Housing and Urban Development, and Related Agencies Appropriations Act, 2015, falls under the jurisdiction of the United States House Appropriations Subcommittee on Transportation, Housing and Urban Development, and Related Agencies.
 The bill covers appropriations for the Departments of Transportation and Housing and Urban Development (HUD) and other related agencies.
 The House and Senate have considered appropriations bills simultaneously, although the House went first.
 The House Committee on Appropriations reports the appropriations bills in May and June and the Senate in June.
 Any differences between appropriations bills passed by the House and the Senate are resolved in the fall.

 In 2013, Congress was unable to pass all twelve appropriations bills (for fiscal year 2014) before October 1, 2013, when the new fiscal year began.
 This led to the United States federal government shutdown of 2013.
 The shutdown lasted for 16 days.
 Finally, late in the evening of October 16, 2013, Congress passed the Continuing Appropriations Act, 2014, and the President signed it shortly after midnight on October 17, ending the government shutdown and suspending the debt limit until February 7, 2014.
 In reaction to this situation, House Committee on Appropriations Chairman Hal Rogers stated that his goal was to pass all twelve regular appropriations bills for 2015 before Congress was to go on recess in August of that year because he wanted to avoid a similar situation.

 The fiscal year 2014 THUD bill never received a House floor vote.
 The vote was canceled at the last minute because the Republican leadership had determined that they did not have enough votes to pass the bill due to the objections of some Republicans to spending cuts in the bill.